viamrobotics/docs/docs/manage/configuration.md

 When changes are made to the fragment, those changes are automatically carried to all robots that include the fragment in their config.

 You can add a fragment to a robot's config and also add other configuration outside the fragment.
-For example, if you have lots of identical rovers but one has an arm attached, you can add the rover configuration fragment (including the motors and base components), and then configure the arm on just that one rover.
+For example, if you have multiple identical rovers but one has an arm attached, you can add the rover configuration fragment (including the motors and base components), and then configure the arm on just that one rover.

 ## Auth/network